The cost of a thigh lift starts at $9,999.

 Creates a Smoother Contour

 A thigh lift is not primarily a fat loss procedure.
 However, the surgeon can remove excess fatty depositions on the thighs.
 Once removed, the thighs are much smoother looking.
 This gives thigh lift recipients much-needed confidence.

 Many people with excess skin also have stretch marks.
 Tightening the skin minimizes the appearance of stretch marks.

 Excess skin isn’t just a cosmetic problem.
 The folds collect moisture, which can lead to infections.
 Removing the excess skin reduces the risk of infection.

 Like all procedures, a thigh lift comes with the risk of potential complications.
-Dr. Mulholland has been performing thigh lift surgery for over 20 years and after this much experience, the risk of a significant complication is extremely low.
-Although Dr. Mulholland has not seen most of the risks listed below, these risks have been reported:
+Dr. Bell, SpaMedica’s new Lead Surgeon, has not seen most of the risks listed below, these risks have been reported:

 Bruising, Swelling and Numbness

 Many patients experience bruising, swelling and numbness immediately following thigh lift surgery.
 These side effects are normal and generally go away within 1-2 weeks.
 Some patients may experience recurrent numbness.